shecoderfinally/Basic-Python-Projects/README.md

 # Hello Everyone! 👋
 ## Welcome to my Basic Python Projects Repository:
-### Here is a repository for Basic Python Projects!!
+### Here is a repository for Python Projects!!
 Have Fun Pythoning 🐍🐍
 - <a href="">MADLIB GAME</a>
 - <a href="">RANDOM NUMBER</a>
 - <a href="">ROCK PAPER SCISSOR</a>